brunorijsman/dske-python/docs/protocol-guide.md

 We start with a high-level overview of how the protocol works.
 Our goal is try to avoid losing the forest for the trees later on when we dive into the details.
-We gloss over many important details and we use some terminology without defining it; these details and definitions will be filled in in the remainder of the chapter.
+We gloss over many important details which will be explained later.

 We have a network consisting of network nodes.
 These nodes are connected to each other using a normal IP network (i.e. using routers and switches).

 Some of these nodes want to exchange encrypted traffic with each other, and for this reason they need to agree on encryption keys.
-We refer to these nodes as DSKE client nodes, or simply clients.
+We refer to these nodes as encryptors.

+Each encryptor is connected to a DSKE client, or client for short.
+The clients are responsible for producing the symmetric encryption keys and for delivering those encryption keys to the encryptors.

-The clients are running the DSKE protocol as the key establishment protocol.
+The clients run the DSKE protocol as the key establishment protocol.

 The DSKE protocol relies heavily on using very large blocks of Pre-Shared Random Data (PSRD).

-Before two nodes can establish keys, they first need to exchange blocks of PSRD.
+Before a pair of clients can establish keys, they first need to exchange blocks of PSRD.

 The exchange of PSRD uses what we refer to as a secure out-of-band mechanism.
 Think, for example, of using armed guards to exchange tamper-proof disks full of random data, where the disks are destroyed after the same block of PSRD is delivered to each of a pair of nodes.

+Later, we will see that clients don't exchange PSRD directly with each other, but through a set of intermediate nodes called DSKE Security Hubs, or just hubs for short.

 Imagine, for now, that two clients Carol and Celia have exchanged blocks of PSRD.
 This means that Carol and Celia both have a identical copies of the PSRD blocks, and no-one else knows what these blocks of PSRD are.

 Carol and Celia can now agree on a Carol-Celia encryption key using a public conversation.
 For example, Carol could announce that she will use bytes numbers 100 through 228 of PSRD block number 123 as the key.
 We refer to this as the meta-data for the encryption key.